What you should be aware of

 - Replace your personal care products with more natural ones.
 An example would be to use a deodorant that doesn't contain aluminum, or body lotions that contain no parabens.

-For Personal Care Items, I shop online at Lucky Vitamin because they have thousands of products.
-Some of my favorite products are Dr. Bronners Castile Soap and Alba Botanical Body Lotion.
+For Personal Care Items, you can make your own or try some of my favorite products including Dr. Bronners Castile Soap and Alba Botanical Body Lotion.

 If you do have to use products with chemicals in them, please make sure to take the following precautions.